kdobrien/RepData_PeerAssessment1/README.md

-# Reproduceable Research - Project 1 for Kelly O'Brien
+# Reproduceable Research - Project 1

 The following material is from the original github repository that was forked for this assignment.